 Teresa is a 2016-2017 Open Society Soros Justice Fellow.
 Her Fellowship was focused on Unlock Inclusion to tech opportunities (jobs and startups) for individuals living with criminal convictions.
-During her advocacy year she was inspired to create a tech solution to a problem Mission: Launch faced and this lead to R3 Score.
-She currently serves as the CEO/Co-founder of R3 Score.
+During her advocacy year she was inspired to create a tech solution to a problem Mission: Launch faced and this led to R3 Score.

 As part of her 2015-2016 Open Society Soros Justice Advocacy Fellowship she authored a position paper - Unlock Inclusion: A Pathway of Digital Inclusion for People Living with Criminal Records.
 Teresa believes that without tech education and inclusion at the core of reentry mediations millions of Americans with criminal records will remain unplugged and locked out of sustainable opportunities.
 Her innovative approach to criminal justice advocacy has led to national recognition.
 She presented twice at SXSW (2016 and 2017) and is a 2017 Dewey Winburne SXSW Community Service Award recipient.
 Teresa’s TEDx talk “We’ve Made Coming Home Too Hard” highlights the impact of personal bias and social stigma on formerly incarcerated people.